 This can simply be divided into "solar thermal" which produces heat and "solar PV" (photovoltaic) which produces electricity, the one to choose for your project will depend on what you are trying to achieve.
 There is also "passive solar" which is the energy from the sun that come in through the windows and heats the rooms, this is wonderful because its FREE of carbon implication and cost.
 All these energies are sustainable because as long as there is "weather" there will be energy.

-Covering 5 square meters of the roof with solar thermal panels will produce about 2200kwhrs (SAP) of useful heat energy over an average year, enough to supply 60% of an average home's annual hot water need.
-At current energy prices if you are "on gas grid" and this solar energy displaces gas it will be worth around £110/year, if you are "off gas grid" and on oil, LPG or electricity only, it will be worth around £330/year.
+Covering 5 square meters of the roof with solar thermal panels will produce about 2200kwhrs (SAP) of useful heat energy over an average year, enough to supply a reasonable proportion of an average home's annual hot water need.
+At current energy prices if you are "on gas grid" and this solar energy displaces gas it will be worth around £65/year, if you are "off gas grid" and on oil, LPG or electricity only, it will be worth between £75 & £125/year.
 Covering this area will be sufficient to supply the majority of the hot water requirements in spring, summer and autumn, covering more area would be superflous for hot water in these months, but the extra energy harvested in the autumn, spring and winter months could be used to contribute to space heating.
+In addition to this you could receive a Renewable Heat Incentive payment (RHI), for more information look at the Energy Saving Trust website.